sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Most restricted value is 0.

+<a href="" id="experience-allowfindmydevice"></a>**Experience/AllowFindMyDevice**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+This policy turns on Find My Device feature.

+<p style="margin-left: 20px">When Find My Device is on, the device and its location are registered in the cloud so that the device can be located when the user initiates a Find command from account.microsoft.com.

+<p style="margin-left: 20px">When Find My Device is off, the device and its location are not registered and the Find My Device feature will not work.

 <a href="" id="experience-allowmanualmdmunenrollment"></a>**Experience/AllowManualMDMUnenrollment**
 <p style="margin-left: 20px">Specifies whether to allow the user to delete the workplace account using the workplace control panel.